elatov/puppet/docker/README.md

 }
 ```

 The latest Docker [repositories](https://docs.docker.com/engine/installation/linux/docker-ce/debian/#set-up-the-repository) are now the default repositories for version 17.06 and above.
-If you are using a version prior to this, the old repositories will still be configured based on the version number passed into the module.
+If you are using a version prior to this, the old repositories are still configured based on the version number passed into the module.

-The following example will ensure the modules configures the latest repositories
+To ensure the module configures the latest repositories, add the following code to the manifest file:

 ```puppet
 class { 'docker':